-The Mead Meadow is a wildlife habitat between Mead Hall and Brothers College established this summer.
+The Mead Meadow is a wildlife habitat between Mead Hall and Brothers College that was established in the Summer of 2013.
 Mowing is reduced to once a year in order to support tree health.
 What does this mean?
-Trees are stressed from compact soil, and by not mowing the meadow, the soil has a chance to get aerated with the help of soil organisms like earthworms.
-This looser soil brings more oxygen to the roots of trees.
-The 1,200 wildflowers that volunteers helped to plant in August also have deep roots that will further help loosen the soil.
+Trees are stressed from compact soil.
+By reducing mowing, soil has a chance to become aerated and tree roots can get more oxygen.
+More oxygen to tree roots means healthier trees.
+Soil is further aerated and loosened by planting wildflowers and native grasses that have deep root systems.
 The wildflowers planted are listed below.

 Connect with nature by walking through the designated footpaths in the meadow.
 Watch the meadow progress into a diverse floral display with beautiful grasses and healthier trees.
 Enjoy!